Fleek-PIatform/website/src/content/guides/fleek-nextjs-guide/index.md

 ![](./deploymentpage.png)

-Click on the URL (For this example it’s https://scrawny-lock-most.on-fleek.app/ but yours will be different) and it’ll take you to your fully functional static NextJs blog!
+Click on the URL (For this example it’s https://scrawny-lock-most.on-fleek.app/ but yours will be different) and it’ll take you to your fully functional static NextJS blog!

 From the [Fleek.xyz](http://Fleek.xyz) dashboard, you have the ability to manage a custom domain or ENS address for your site, as well as see deployment history and quickly manage site settings.

 ---

 Congratulations!
-You just deployed your Next.js blog to the Fleek.xyz platform.
-The basics from this guide can be taken and applied to any static NextJs app to deploy on Fleek.xyz
+You just deployed your NextJS blog to the Fleek.xyz platform.
+The basics from this guide can be taken and applied to any static NextJS app to deploy on Fleek.xyz

 If you’d like to learn more about Fleek, visit our [documentation](https://docs.fleek.xyz/docs) page, join our D[iscord server](https://discord.gg/fleek), and stay up to date with us on [X](https://twitter.com/fleek/)!